autodatadirect/formBuilder/docs/content/api.md

         + **toField(value, ifw)**  Used to format values from memory to the display.
 The passed value is the stored value in memory format.
 Types may return a value in the desired display format to be set in the source input widget.
 Types that do not return a value are assumed to have updated it manually in this function.
 The latter is useful for complex types that do not relay solely on the souce input widget.
         + **fromField(value, ifw)**  Used to format values from the display to memory.
 The passed value is the val() of the source input.
 Types must return a value in the desired memory format.
     - **validate(ifw)** Used to run checks against the type to determine if it is invalid or not.
 To display an error message, return an object with a message property.
 For example: `{message: 'invalid'}`.
+    - **isEmpty()** *Optional.* Returns true/false for if the field is empty.
+To be used by complex types that may have non-standard input forms.
+When this function is not defined the empty status will be checked with `e.val().length` on the widget element.
+Empty fields are not checked for validation unless they are required.

 * All inputField types usable with the `data-type` attribute of input elements.
     - **text** raw text, no validation